What are Cantucci?

 Cantucci are double-baked almond biscotti, that are usually served with vin santo (a sweet liquor).
 They come from the city of Prato in Tuscany but can be found also in other Italian regions and even in Spain.

-They are obviously amazing in vin santo, but very yummy dipped in coffee, milk, cappuccino, chocolate milk or sweet wine.
-Very easy and quick to make and they don’t need any butter or milk.
-So they are lactose-free!
+The almonds biscuits are obviously amazing dipped in vin santo, but also very yummy enjoyed with coffee, milk, cappuccino, chocolate milk or any wine or liquor.
+Cantuccini are very easy and quick to make, they don’t need any butter or milk which makes them perfect for a dairy-free diet!

 250g of flour